 Apart from Mommandad and a few unusual friends, my first introduction to Life with a capital L came from a tiny black-and-white screen.
-And by “Life,” I mean storytelling, which virtually defines me today; some subtly-inserted values, which I’ll also cop to regularly inserting; and humor, which runs a close second to storytelling in my universe.
+And by “Life,” I mean storytelling, which virtually defines me today; some subtly-inserted values, which I’ll also cop to regularly doing; and humor, which runs a close second to storytelling in my universe.

 When I was around age six, two classic kid’s shows, The Mickey Mouse Club and Captain Kangaroo, made my world a little bigger.